BioJulia/BioAlignments.jl/docs/src/index.md

 pkg> add BioAlignments
 ```

-If you are interested in the cutting edge of the development, please check out the [develop branch](https://github.com/BioJulia/BioAlignments.jl/tree/develop) to try new features before release.
+If you are interested in the cutting edge of the development, please check out the [*master* branch](https://github.com/BioJulia/BioAlignments.jl/tree/master) to try new features before release.

 ## Testing